adrien-k/couloir/README.md

 Temporarily expose a http local service to the Internet using your own server.

-- **Encrpted**: traffic in and out of the relay is encrypted with auto-generated Let's Encrypt TLS certificates.
+- **Encrypted**: traffic in and out of the relay is encrypted with auto-generated Let's Encrypt TLS certificates.
-- **Low dependencies**: only using `acme-client` to generat TLS certificates and `yargs` to parse CLI arguments.
 - **Self-contained**: does not require SSH, Nginx, Caddy or other additional services.
 - **No configuration**: Works out-of-the-box.
 Can be adjusted through a few CLI options.